I will start this review by saying that Gotalk Mobile is probably the worst SIM card in Australia for data – probably for calling and texting too.

 With all of that being said, Gotalk Mobile is a poor MVNO and should be avoided.
 However, they do deliver what they advertise.
 Therefore, they deserve their 2-star rating.

 Buying a SIM Card in Australia Review Series

 This Gotalk Mobile review is part of my Australian SIM card series, which includes 15 Australian SIM card reviews.
-Be sure to check out the Australian Main Operator comparison (Telstra, Optus & Vodafone Australia) to learn more about the telecom situation in Australia.
+Be sure to check out the Australian Mobile Operator comparison (Telstra, Optus & Vodafone Australia) to learn more about the telecom situation in Australia.
 After that, you may want to learn more about the Australian MVNOs, like the Telstra MVNOs, Optus MVNOs, and Vodafone Australia MVNOs.

 Next Steps to Enhance Your Travel Experiences